Strawberry Cookies

 Read our full nutrition disclaimer here.

-how to make Strawberry Cookies – step by step photos
+how to make Strawberry Cookies step-by-step photos

 diced strawberries in a measuring cup next to a small bowl of lemon juice on a cutting board.

-Preheat the oven to 350°F. Toss 1 cup diced strawberries and 1 tsp lemon juice together and let them sit while you prep the rest of the cookie dough.
+Prep your strawberries: Preheat the oven to 350°F. Toss 1 cup diced strawberries and 1 tsp lemon juice together and let them sit while you prep the rest of the cookie dough.

 a stick of butter, white sugar, and brown sugar in a white bowl.